By Facebook Chief Security Officer Joe Sullivan

 Discuss Online Safety: Teach students about appropriate online behavior, including keeping passwords private, never talking to strangers online, and treating others respectfully.

 Check Your School's Social Networking Policy: As an educator, you should make sure you're in compliance with your school's policies before opening a Facebook account.
 Additionally, it's always a good idea to notify parents and receive their permission before asking students to join Facebook.
 Explain to parents exactly how the tool will be used in the classroom -- and make sure all students are older than13.

 Student Feedback: Ask students -- the digital natives -- if they have any creative ideas about ways in which Facebook can enrich their learning experience, both in the classroom and beyond.

 Teachers also can leverage free technologies to engage with students on a platform they enjoy, and can use those tools to share presentations, notes, practice tests, and quizzes.
-Facebook has more that 200 education-related applications.
-Some examples include:
+Facebook has many apps.